-Because many skin infections in dogs can mimic each other and proper diagnosis is crucial to curing the problem, you must always consult your veterinarian anytime you notice that there is something wrong with your dog’s skin.
+Because many skin issues on dogs can mimic each other and an accurate diagnosis is crucial to curing the problem, you should always consult with your veterinarian anytime you notice something wrong with your dog’s skin.

-While you should still seek veterinary care for the following conditions (if, for no other reason, than to make sure the condition is properly identified), many are treatable with lifestyle changes and some resolve on their own.
+While you should still seek veterinary care for the following canine skin problems (if, for no other reason, than to make sure the condition is properly identified), many are treatable with lifestyle changes and some resolve on their own.

-Dry skin is one of the most common skin ailments that afflicts dogs.
+Dry skin is one of the most common skin ailments that afflict dogs.
 Dry skin typically arises in response to other skin conditions or problems, such as allergies or flea infestations, but some dogs simply have drier skin than others do.

 As long as you address any underlying problems that are causing your dog to experience skin problems, dry skin is typically a rather easy condition to treat.
-Some dogs respond to dietary changes, such as switching to a food that provides more omega fatty acids.
+Some dogs respond to dietary changes, such as switching to a dog food that provides more omega 3 fatty acids.
 Medicated and moisturizing shampoos may help in other cases.